 Applications will be reviewed on the basis of the criteria below, with equal weight assigned to artistic excellence and artistic merit.
 The review criteria reflect the NEA’s priorities and are aligned with the agency’s strategic plan.
 While proposals need not address each criterion marked “as applicable,” applicants may wish to consider all of the criteria when developing their proposals.

 The artistic excellence of the project includes:

 - The quality of the artists and other key individuals, creative process, works of art, organizations, arts education providers, artistic partners, and/or services that the project will involve and their relevance to the audience or communities being served.

 The artistic merit of the project includes:

-- The ability of the project to reach and meaningfully engage with groups/communities with rich and dynamic cultural identities that are underserved—those whose opportunities to experience the arts are limited relative to: geography, ethnicity, economics, or disability.
+- The ability of the project to reach and meaningfully engage with underserved groups/communities —those whose opportunities to experience the arts are limited relative to: geography, ethnicity, economics, or disability.